 Enter the fair market value of the property in box 4.
 If the fair market value of the property is less than the principal amount and your debt is canceled, then you may have cancellation of debt income.
 Then you should receive IRS Form 1099 C additionally.

 This box shows if you were liable for the debt at the time it was created.
-Usually, if this is the case, the lender is able to collect the debt in the future.
+Usually, if this is the case, the lender can collect the debt in the future.

 Enter the details of the property in box 6 of the Form. it will simply be the address for any real property.